BCerecer/technical-interview/coding_cheatsheet.md

 - `Arrays.sort(array)										//Time O(nlogn)`
 - `Arrays.sort(intervals, (a, b) -> a.start - b.start)		//Custom object Intervals[], .start returns value, lambda`
 - `Arrays.sort(ra, (a,b) -> (Integer.compare(a, b)))		//Orders depending of comparison`
+- `Arrays.binarySearch(ra, tar)								//Returns index of location of target.
+If not found, returns -(insertionpoint)-1`
+- `Arrays.binarySearch(ra, start, end, tar)					//Same as above; start and end are indexes of ra to where do search`
 - Notes
 	 - Array can be null or empty